hue-manatee/hue-manatee/README.md

 ```

 ## Registering a bridge
-Make sure you have registered your bridge using the Hue documents [hue documentation](http://www.developers.meethue.com/documentation/getting-started.
-Once your bridge is linked and you have your bridge IP and unique username, you can register your bridge with the hue-manatee interface using a POST request and your auth token from above.
+Make sure you have registered your bridge using the Hue documents [hue documentation](http://www.developers.meethue.com/documentation/getting-started).
+Also make sure you are able to securely expose your local bridge IP to the world.
+We suggest a secure tunneling interface such as [ngrok](https://ngrok.com/) or some other form of SSH tunneling.
+Once your bridge is linked and you have your bridge access and unique username, you can register your bridge with the hue-manatee interface using a POST request and your auth token from above.
 Send a POST request to
 ```
   https://hue-manatee.herokuapp.com/api/bridge
 ```